FrancescoSko/TheTaskManager/README.md

 # TheTaskManager
-This is one of my personal applications for portfolio
+This is one of my personal applications for portfolio actually in developing